paulbousquet/Macro-Models/Asym/README.md

 ## Code Modifications
 * The program calls a function model_ss that does not exist.
 The "nonlinear steady state" file is ordered differently than everything else.
 This means the easiest thing to do is modify the linear steady state file, since it retains the same ordering.
 The only change is to $\phi_p$ and $\phi_w$, which are the last two entries of the Theta vector (changed)
 * To run the metropolis hastings routine, you need to comment out the line that adds the predictive check folder, which has its own "prior.m" file (changed)
+* There is no "prior.m" analog for the nonlinear model, which has two additional parameters.
+This is not accounted for on the back end when computing liklihood in MH (changed)
 * There are several minor inconsistencies with respect to the listed priors in the table in the paper (unchanged)
 * There is no burn in period for draws (changed)
 * I have also provided an alternative version of their codes based on some possible issues I found while trying out different calibrations, motivated and detailed below.
-Essentially, it appears their solution method neutered the nonlinearity of interest to the point that it's not meaningfully present.
+Essentially, it appears their solution method neutered the nonlinearity of interest to the point that it's not meaningfully present, at least not in the impulse response functions.

 ## Model Equations